I-Ishika-012/Hashira/README.md

 # Hashira
 Online Assessment Code Repo

-#### The code file is named as main.cpp, initially testing it against the first test case, chnage the file name to test it againstthe second test case
+#### The code file is named as main.cpp, initially testing it against the first test case, please change the file name to test it against the second test case!

 [Test Case 1](https://github.com/I-Ishika-012/Hashira/blob/main/input.json)